 Ellie studied architecture at The Bartlett School of Architecture, University College London, where she achieved a postgraduate Diploma in Architecture and an MSc in the History of Modern Architecture.
 Her degree was completed at Oxford Brookes University.
 Ellie worked in a design-led architectural practice in London for 8 years prior to setting up EDRM.
 Alongside architectural practice Ellie is an occasional lecturer at the University of Suffolk and is a board member of Ipswich Central, the BID and DMO for Ipswich.

-Richard studied architecture at the Royal College of Art where he achieved a MA in architecture.
+Richard received a bursary to study architecture at the Royal College of Art where he achieved a MA in architecture.
 His degree was completed at Oxford Brookes University.
 He has worked and freelanced for a number of design-led London practices and has extensive experience of design and construction.
 Prior to studying architecture Richard completed an apprenticeship in bricklaying and worked as a general builder for nine years where he gained a wealth of practical experience.